 The benefit to my ways, however, is that the abundance of baked goods I share with you are pretty forgiving – kind of how we’d like our lives to be.
 You don’t need to be an expert baker to make them work.

-I used mainly fresh grated ginger to give this the real ginger kapow, but if you were going to use dried, just cut the amount of ginger you use in half.
+I used mainly fresh grated ginger to give these gluten-free ginger cookies the real ginger kapow, but if you were going to use dried, just cut the amount of ginger you use in half.

 And so as we ease into 2015, I invite you to do so with kindness, presence, gratitude, a deep breath, the best intentions and a vision for your life that enables you to find the happiness each and every day.
 Find that the goodness in the simple things.
 Smile often.
 Laugh a whole lot.
 Try new things.